atbcb/usab-uswds/_pages/about/eeo-deia/eeo-complaints.md

 The Executive Director shall issue the final agency order, unless the complaint involves an action taken by the Executive Director, in which event the Access Board Chair or Vice-Chair shall issue the final agency order.

 ### 6.7.
-FINAL AGENCY DECISION WHEN HEARING IS NOT REQUESTED
+FINAL AGENCY DECISION WHEN HEARING IS NOT REQUESTED {#final}

 #### 6.7.1.
 Final Agency Action

 The Access Board will issue a final decision, including appropriate relief where discrimination is found, within 60 days of any of the following events:

 - The Access Board receives notice that the complainant requests an immediate final decision; or
-- The 30-day period for the Complainant to reply to the notice providing the right to either request a hearing or an immediate final decision has ended, and the complainant has failed to respond.
-(See section 6.5.4 above and 29 C.F.R. §1614.108(f)).
+- The 30-day period for the Complainant to reply to the notice providing the right to either request a hearing or an immediate final decision has ended, and the complainant has failed to respond. (_See_ [section 6.5.4](#immediate) above and 29 C.F.R. §1614.108(f)).

 The Access Board’s final decision shall consist of findings on the merits of each issue in the complaint, or the rationale for dismissing any of the claims from the complaint and, when discrimination is found, appropriate remedies and relief in accordance with Subpart E of 29 C.F.R §1614.
 The final decision shall include a notice of the right to appeal the decision to the EEOC or to file a civil action in Federal district court, and the other information required by 29 C.F.R. § 1614.110.

 #### 6.7.2.
 Final Agency Action Authority